ssc8885/DATA-SCIENCE/README.md

 # DATA-SCIENCE
-This is the repository for all y data science codes
+This is the repository for all my data science codes